DavidBK/shampoo/Git.md

     * 8975347 - (HEAD -> chapter-3, origin/main, origin/HEAD) Initial commit (12 minutes ago) <Space Name>
     ```

     If not it is ok!
-Just make it look like this, don't continue...
+Do not continue...
+Just make it look like this.

 **Write Chapter 4:** - [Learning Topic](#pointers)